craighknapp12/AbroadConcepts.Libraries/AbroadConcepts.CommandLine/Readme.md

 ```
         public string Message {get; set;}        // Set to any error message if Parse fails.

-        public List<string> Options {get; set;}  // List of Options that wheere set.
+        public List<string> Options {get; set;}  // List of Options that where set.
 The order of the list
                                                  // determines the order of parameters parsed.
 ```

 ## Method
 ```
-        public bool Parse (object setting, string[] args)    // Parses the command line args identify by args.
+        public bool Parse (IArgument setting, IEnumerable<ICommandArgument> arguments)    // Parses the command line into arguments

                                                                                        // setting is the container class for expected parameters.

-        public void Register(string option, object setting)  // Register an option, like "-o" to a setting container.
+        public T GetNextArgument<T>() where T : IArgument   // Returns the next argument

 ```